 If we could summarize SwissVPN in one sentence, it would be: “a very fast VPN with one problem; it doesn’t unblock geo-restricted websites”.
 Despite its presence for almost two decades in the VPN scene, Switzerland-based SwissVPN strictly provides VPN solutions for online security and privacy for Swiss users and doesn’t get involved in bypassing geo-blocked content online.

 Encryption is far from blitz, but pretty decent.
 SwissVPN uses 128-bit and 168-bit encryption for a small selection of protocols such as OpenVPN, L2TP, SSTP, and PPTP.
 A kill switch doesn’t exist, but there’s a firewall option that you can add for a small fee.
-SwissVPN also offers static Swiss IP addresses for an add... read more
+SwissVPN also offers static Swiss IP addresses for... read more

 Here are the best VPN providers for 2019